-- July 10, 2020;

-- July 24, 2020; and
+- July 14, 2021; and - August 11, 2021.

-- August 7, 2020.

 All payments will be disbursed based on the number of hours worked.
-If a intern does not complete approximately thirty (30) hours per week, an adjustment will be made with the final disbursement of payment for each closeout period, to reflect the hours worked, not to exceed one-hundred and fifty (150) total program hours.
+If an intern does not complete approximately thirty (30) hours per week, an adjustment will be made with the final disbursement of payment for each closeout period, to reflect the hours worked, not to exceed one-hundred and fifty (150) total program hours.

 Where a youth does not continue in the program, M-DCPS may place another youth in the internship, to utilize the remainder of the funds budgeted for hours worked.
-Any replacement youth who starts the program after the programs start date will not be eligible for the \$100.00 stipend, if it has already been paid out.

-Payment for stipends and hours worked from July 1, 2020 through August 5, 2020:
+Payment for stipends and hours worked from July 1, 2021 through August 5, 2021:

-- Upon completion of Orientation/Eligibility, OSST data entry by the required due date, and the submission of documentation and verification, CSSF will reimburse Miami-Dade County Public Schools for the \$100.00 stipend paid to each eligible youth. - Upon completion of Pre-Employability Skills Workshops, OSST data entry by the required due date, and submission of documentation and verification, CSSF will reimburse Miami-Dade County Public Schools up to \$642.00 for the hours worked by the eligible youth. - Upon completion of Required Employment wrap-up session, OSST data entry by the required due date, and submission of documentation and verification, CSSF will reimburse Miami-Dade County Public Schools for the remainder of the up to, \$1,384.00 for the hours worked by the eligible youth.
+- Upon completion of Orientation/Eligibility, OSST data entry by the required due date, and the submission of documentation and verification, Pre-Employability Skills Workshops, OSST data entry by the required due date, and submission of documentation and verification, CSSF will reimburse Miami- Dade County Public Schools up to \$650.00 for the hours worked by the eligible youth. - Upon completion of Required Employment wrap-up session, OSST data entry by the required due date, and submission of documentation and verification, CSSF will reimburse Miami-Dade County Public Schools for the remainder of the up to, \$1,300.00 for the hours worked by the eligible youth.